acostalima/react-native-test-runner/README.md

 ```
 Usage
-    $ rn-test [--platform 'ios' | --platform 'android'] [globs ...]
+    $ rn-test --platform ['ios' | 'android'] [--simulator ios_simulator | --emulator android_avd] [globs ...]

     Default glob: **/test?(s)/**/?(*.)+(spec|test).js.

 Options
-    --plaform, -p    Platform on which to run the test suites on.
-Options: 'ios', 'android'.
+    --plaform, -p    Platform on which to run the test suite on.
+One of: 'ios', 'android'.
-    --simulator, -s  iOS simulator to run the test suites on.
+    --simulator, -s  iOS simulator to run the test suite on.
-    --emulator, -e   Android emulator or virtual device (AVD) to run the test suites on.
+    --emulator, -e   Android emulator or virtual device (AVD) to run the test suite on.
     --metroPort, -p  Port on which Metro's server should listen to.
-Default: 8081.
+[Default: 8081]
     --cwd            Current directory.
-Default: process.cwd().
+[Default: process.cwd()]
-    --rn             React Native version to test against.
-Default: 0.63.4.
+    --rn             React Native version to use.
+[Default: 0.63.4]
-    --app            Absolute path to the test app.
-Default: ~/.npm/rn-test-app.
+    --runner, -r     Test runner to use.
+One of: 'zora', 'mocha'.
+[Default: 'zora']

 Examples
-    # Run tests on iPhone 11 simulator with iOS version 14.1
+    # Run tests on iPhone 11 simulator with iOS version 14.1 runtime
     $ rn-test --platform ios --simulator 'iPhone 11 (14.1)' 'test/**/*.test.js'

     # Run tests on iPhone 11 simulator with whatever iOS version is available